 "The signal persists."

 The Purists' answer: you refuse.
 You walk away from everything that depended on ORACLE — the technology, the infrastructure, the comfort — and you find what remains when the machine is gone.
-The Flatline Purists walked into the Wastes, into the dead zones where ORACLE's infrastructure had failed completely, and they built lives from what the other factions discarded.
+They ripped out their neural interfaces, walked into the dead zones where ORACLE's infrastructure had failed completely, and built lives from what the other factions discarded.

 Their theology was the simplest and the hardest: humanity existed before ORACLE.
 It will exist after.
 Everything built on ORACLE's foundation was a lie told in silicon, and the only honest path was the one that started from bare earth.